FIFA Seattle 2025 and 2026

 1. Heat and Weather Management

-The extreme heat during the Club World Cup became a major issue that must be addressed for 2026.
+The extreme heat during the Club World Cup became a major issue that was addressed for 2026.
 Players complained of “impossible, terrible heat” during afternoon matches1718.
 FIFPro called the tournament a “wake-up call” for FIFA, warning that six of the 16 2026 World Cup venues present “extremely high risk” of heat-stress injury17.

 Lesson: Schedule more evening matches and provide better cooling infrastructure for both players and fans1719.
+Roofed stadiums with air conditioning preferred.

 2. Pitch Quality Improvements